 Yes.
-To receive funding, applications must demonstrate that the project is likely to protect motorists and wildlife by reducing the number of WVCs and is likely to improve terrestrial and aquatic habitat connectivity (see NOFO Sections E.1.a and E.2.b.i).
+To receive funding, applications must demonstrate that the project is likely to improve safety by reducing the number of WVCs and is likely to improve terrestrial and aquatic habitat connectivity (see NOFO Sections E.1.and E.2.b.i).
 Applicants should identify the species that are impacted by the reduction in WVCs per Criterion #1.1 and the species that are impacted by the improvement to habitat connectivity per Criterion #1.2; however, these do not need to be the same species.
-For example, an eligible project could seek to reduce the number of collisions between vehicles and terrestrial wildlife while also seeking to improve habitat connectivity for aquatic species.
+For example, an eligible project could seek to reduce the number of WVCs between vehicles and terrestrial wildlife while also seeking to improve habitat connectivity for aquatic species.